AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 Here's how it works:

-1. Submit a request and receive a Digital Ocean snapshot image.
+1. Submit a request and receive a DigitalOcean snapshot image.
 2. Clone your own server from the snapshot.
 3. Finalize your hostname settings.

 These steps are described in more detail in the next few sections.

-> **Full Disclosure:** I get a referral bonus from Digital Ocean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
+> **Full Disclosure:** I get a referral bonus from DigitalOcean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
 You get starter credit (basically a month free), and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
 Using the referral is not required for Easy Mode, but it is appreciated.

 ## Easy Mode Terms of Service